syntasso/workshop/enhancing-a-promise/README.md

 This platform needs to be extensible and flexible&mdash;your users will have new and changing needs, and you'll want to quickly respond to valuable feature requests.

 Kratix and Promises make it much easier to create a platform with high value services the expose high value configuration.
-We spoke about the `xaasRequestPipeline` property in the Promise definition when [we wrote our first Promise](/writing-a-promise/README.md).
-This property is key to enhancing Promises features.

 The exercise below is an example of enhancing a Promise as a response to a business need.